China by Bike

 Overnight: New West Street Hotel Yangshuo or similar

-Day 10 : Fly To Xian
+Day 10 : Fly to Xian

 The morning will be at leisure before driving to Guilin to take the afternoon flight to Xian.
 The old walled city of Xian is the traditional starting point of the Silk Road.
 It is a vivid example of old and new China.
 The modernised new city bustles around the quaint, winding lanes of the Old Quarter, where old men can be seen smoking pipes as butchers pull their carcass-laden carts and hawkers sell their wares.
 The old wall of the city provides not only the perfect vantage point to view Xian but also a flat, traffic free bicycle route around the city.